What Is Roasted Rice Powder?

 - Start the dry toast: Place the raw dry sticky rice in a heavy skillet or wok over medium to medium low heat.
 Do not add any oil, this is a completely dry toast.
 Spread the rice in an even layer across the bottom of the pan.

 - Toast until deep golden, be patient: Stir the rice constantly and patiently, do not walk away from this pan.
 After about 3 to 4 minutes the rice will begin to turn opaque and smell faintly nutty.
 Keep going.
 After 8 to 10 minutes the grains should be a deep, even golden brown, the color of pale caramel, and your kitchen should smell extraordinarily good.
 Like toasted popcorn crossed with something warm and nutty and deeply satisfying.
 Remove from heat immediately and transfer to a plate to cool.
-Left in the hot pan it will continue cooking and can burn.

 - Store and use: Transfer to a clean airtight glass jar and label it with the date.
 Store at room temperature away from direct heat or sunlight.
 Use within 4 weeks for the best flavor, though in most kitchens a jar of khao khua never lasts that long.